Jammy2211/PyAutoLens/docs/advanced/database.rst

 dictionary or other Python type).
 This is because generators do not store large arrays or classes in memory until they are used, ensuring that when we are manipulating large sets of results we do not run out of memory!

-We can iterate over the samples to print the maximum log likelihood lens model of every fit:
+We can iterate over the samples to print the maximum log likelihood model of every fit:

 .. code-block:: python